CENG501-Projects/CENG501-Fall2024/Akin/Readme.md

 - Tracking objects between nearby frames (short-range association).
 - Reconnecting objects that are lost for a while (long-range association).

-It uses an approach called tracking-by-detection, where objects are first detected in each frame and then connected across the video.
+It uses an approach called tracking-by-detection, where objects are first detected in each frame and then associated across the video.

 ![figures/general-overview.png](figures/general-overview.png)

 ### 2.1.1 Object Detection

-In this paper, first frames are processed by YOLOX[2] to detect the location of the items in each frame.
-Then, the locations of the people detected in each frames, and the delta values between frames are being used to train the algorithm.
+In this paper, the frames are first processed by YOLOX [2] to detect the locations of objects.
+Then, the locations of the people detected in each frame, along with the delta values between frames, are used to train the algorithm.

 ### 2.1.2 Interaction Module (Short-range Association)

-This module exists specifically for detecting the relation of people between frames.
-The main goal is detect people not being lost during frames.
-Refind Module will take the lead of finding the missing people between frames.
+This module exists specifically to detect the relationships of people between frames.
+The main goal is to prevent losing track of people from frame to frame, while the Refind Module is responsible for rediscovering people who disappear.

-- It creates a special matrix to detect how much one person affect each another.
+- It creates a special matrix to detect how strongly one person affects another.
-- A type of neural network being used in this matrix to predict how objects will move.
+- A type of neural network is used with this matrix to predict how objects move.
 - This makes it easier to track objects that might overlap or partially block each other in crowded scenes.

 ![figures/interaction-module.png](figures/interaction-module.png)